 Human Eye Colours - The Wonder and Science Behind Them

 You've probably heard from your parents that the human eyes are the "gateway to the soul."
 And, if you've ever stared deeply into another's eyes, you can probably understand why so many people agree with that statement.
-Indeed, numerous psychologists are now revealing how the human eyes are key indicators of a person's authentic emotional state.
+Indeed, According to Physcholgy Today psychologists are now revealing how the human eyes are key indicators of a person's authentic emotional state.
 We can tell when someone is sad, faking a smile, or angry simply by looking into their eyes.

 You see, whenever we talk about "eye colour," we're really just talking about how light strikes the topmost layer of the iris.
 The topmost layers of your irises have different amounts of melanin.
 Therefore, the more melanin you have, the more likely you will have darker eye colours.
 So, while "brown eyes" are the most common eye colour, anyone with brown irises can correctly tell a blue-eyed person, "Technically we all have brown eyes.
 My brown eyes just aren't mutated like yours are!"

 Current estimates claim that a little over 55 percent of people around the world have brown eyes.
 Nearly 100 percent of Africans and Asians have brown eye colour.
 Depending on the amount of melanin in a person's iris, sometimes people could mistake brown eyes for black eyes.
 There's actually no such thing as a "black" eye (unless you just got beaten up), but there are varying degrees of "brownness."